michidk/FakeMCServer/README.md

 you can use unicode: if you want to use special charakters, the convert to JavaScript Escapes (http://rishida.net/tools/conversion/)<br />

 Have fun ;)

+##NOTE
+I don't maintain this project anymore.
+Feel free to fork or and update your this project.<br />
+If you want to maintain and update this repo, just make a pull request and write me an email to michidk@live.de.